ga-wdi-boston/unix-cli-diagnostic/challenge.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+ This is an absolute path because it begins with a "/" that all absolute paths do, and it is coming from our root directory.
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+ We would use an absolute path because we will be getting it directly from the internet, therefore getting it directly from its root.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+ We can refer to it using a relative path because we can refer to the image directly without needing to go into the root directory.
  <!-- Answer Ends Here -->

 <hr>